shivani1418/Loan_Prediction_model/README.md

-# Loan_Prediction_model
+# Prediction_models
-This model predicts loan status with machine learning using python.
+This folder contains various predictive analysis in machine learning using python.